 Are You Prepared for an Emergency?

-September is National Preparedness Month, but safety should be on everyone’s radar every day.
+September is National Preparedness Month, but safety should be on our radar every day.
 We never know when disaster can strike, so being prepared in advance is always the best strategy for success—or even survival—when the moment hits.
-Regardless of ability, taking the time now to plan ahead (you know, when you’re not in an emergency) can be a real life saver when you are.
+Regardless of ability, taking the time now to plan ahead (you know, when you’re not in an emergency) can be a real lifesaver when you are.

-Whether you live alone, with a family, or are a caretaker for a parent or client, today is a great day to make sure your emergency plans, survival bags, and first aid kits are all up to snuff.
+Whether you live alone, with family, or are a caretaker for a parent or client, today is a great day to make sure your emergency plans, survival bags, and First Aid Kits are all up to snuff.
 This blog is proudly endorsed by Region 68 of CVS, one of our corporate partners.
-Region 68 works with us to support our programs in the Tri-Valley Area, and works with the community at large to ensure that they’re safe and healthy.
+Region 68 works with us to support our programs in the Tri-Valley Area and works with the community at large to ensure they’re safe and healthy.